mundl/smires/README.md

 install.packages("devtools")
 ```

-It provides the convenient commant `install_github()` which installs the most recent version of a package hosted on github.
+It provides the convenient command `install_github()` which installs the most recent version of a package hosted on github.
 To do so, simply execute the following three lines:

 ``` r
 library(devtools)